-Getting a merchant account is not as hard as it may seem.
+Getting an internet merchant account is not as hard as it may seem.
 There are a few things you need to know once you have a basic understanding of how merchant accounts work, you will know what solutions work best for you and what you can avoid.
 Below are a list of basics you need to know about merchant accounts, service providers, security standards and so on.
 Please bookmark this page for future reference.

 If you are in business and want your customers to be able to pay you using either a credit or debit card, you need a merchant account.
 The type of account you need and the services you need depend on a few factors.
 For instance, will you be accepting credit cards online, at a retail location, in the field using a mobile phone, or over the phone?
 Depending on the type of customer interaction regarding how the credit card order is placed, you will need varying hardware or software in order to accept credit card payments.
 In any case, you will need a merchant account in order to take credit or debit cards no matter how the customer’s order is processed.
 A merchant account provides a system to securely take the customer’s credit or debit card information, check to see if the customer has the funds available to pay for the purchase, initiate the transaction and debit the customer’s debit or credit card for the amount of the order.
 Once the payment is made, the credit card issuer will transfer funds to the merchant service provider who then credits the funds to your business checking account, minus their fees.
 This allows you to take payments from customers online, over the phone or in person!